 At Alert Level 4 working from home is instructed.
 At Alert Level 3, working from home is instructed if possible, but businesses can open premises if they can do safely (i.e. no physical interaction with customers).
-At Level 2 people are asked to stay at home where possible.
+At Level 2 staff are asked to stay at home where possible and for high risk staff they must stay at home.
 This means that most staff will continue to work from home or a home bubble, for the medium term and it is unknown when full return to the office environment will be allowed.